RuzannaAleksanyan/heaps/min_heap/README.md

 - bool empty(): Checks if the Min Heap is empty.

 ## Example
-You can find a usage example in the main.cpp file included in this repository.
+You can find a usage example in the test.cpp file included in this repository.
 It demonstrates how to create a Min Heap, insert elements, extract the minimum element, and perform other operations.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: